 "We have more guys that spend more time in the training room [during practice] than on the court working on their game," Auriemma said.

-Auriemma then criticized his best player.
+Auriemma then criticized

+his best player.

-Shea Ralph, the 1999 Big East Player of the Year and first-team All-American played only 20 minutes, including just six in the second half.
-She committed zero fouls on the afternoon and suffered no injuries but after an ineffective performance (2 points and 2 assists).
-Auriemma decided to bench his team's star with 14:05 remaining.
-Ralph never returned.
-"Nothing was working for "We have more guys that spend more time in the training room [during practice] than on the court working on their qame."
-Geno Auriemma Connecticut head coach afternoon." her this Auriemma said.
-"There was no point in just running around out there for no reason."
-Connecticut entered the contest on a 30-game winning streak.
+Shea Ralph, the 1999 Big East Player of the Year and first-team All-American played only 20 minutes, including just six in the sec-ond half.
+She committed zero fouls on the afternoon and suffered no injuries but after an ineffective performance (2 points and 2 assists), Auriemma decided to bench his team's star with 14:05 remaining.
+Ralph never "Nothing was working for "We have more guys that spend more time in the training room [during practice] than on the court working on their game."
+Geno Auriemma Connecticut head coach this afternoon."
+Auriemma said.
+"There was no point in just running around out there for no rea- Connecticut entered the contest on a 30-game winning streak.
 Before Monday, the Huskies had outscored their opponents by an average of 36 points per game.
-Even followremains tops in the nation in scoring (91.1 points) and scoring margin (32.4 points), third in field goal percentage (51.6 percent) and seventh in rebounding margin (9.4 boards).
+Even following the loss, Connecticut remains tops in the nation in scoring (91.1 points) and scoring margin (32.4 points), third in field goal percentage (51.6 percent) and seventh in rebounding margin (9.4 boards).
 The duo of Svetlana Abrosimova (20 points and 14 rebounds) and Sue Bird (17 points and 6 assissts) paced the Huskies.
 But fellow starters Ralph, Swin Cash (2for-7 from the field for 7 points) and Kelly Schumacher (2 points and 3 rebounds in only 13 minutes) all struggled.
 "I think our team is surprised when teams actually play really, really good against us," Auriemma said.
 "That's how immature some of our players are.
-They would ing the loss, Connecticut rather phone ahead and say 'By the way, here we come and we would like the score to be 52-30 at halftime so could you please go along with that?'
+They would rather phone ahead and say By the way, here we come and we would like the score to be 52-30 at halftime so could you please go along with that?'
 And when it doesn't go like that, we're not quite sure how to deal with it this year.
-That's the crux of what we're going through right now."
+That's the crux of what we're going through right now.
 The Irish are experiencing far different circumstances.
 Yet a mid-January win does not guarantee future success in the postseason.
 The two teams do not meet again in the regular season but may play in the Big East final on Connecticut's home floor.
 Round Three may come in the NCAA tournament.
 But for now, the Irish can stake claim as the conference's top team.

-ACTUALLY AFFECT IT DURING YOUR SUMMER BREAK.
+FIRST CREDIT SUISSE BOSTON SEE THE EFFECTS OF CHANGE.
+OR ACTUALLY AFFECT IT DURING YOUR SUMMER BREAK.

-The truth is, a little of your time can make a lifetime of difference.
-Because kids with something to do are less likely to do drugs.
-You can help.
-For more information on drug prevention programs in your community, call or visit: 1 877 KIDS 313 www.youcanhelpkids.org Ad Office of National Drug Control Policy www.csfb.com In a world that changes by the hour, entrepreneurialism and innovation are no longer simply advantages.
+In a world that changes by the hour, entrepreneurialism and innovation are no longer simply advantages.
 They're mandatories.
 They also happen to be the same qualities we nurture in our summer internship program.
 At Credit Suisse First Boston there's never been a better time to develop these skills and gain the exposure, experience and credentials to be ready for the future.
 If you're interests are in investment banking, equity, fixed income, or IT we invite you to come and get to know us.
 Spend this summer at CSFB and you won't simply learn about the world of finance.
 You'll help redefine it.

-CSFB | EMPOWERING CHANGE.
+CSFB | EMPOWERING CHANGE:

-Copyright 2000 Credit Suisse First Boston Corp.
+©Copyright 2000 Credit Suisse First Boston Corp.
 All rights reserved.